sassoftware/esp-studio-examples/EndToEndExamples/mcp/README.md

 ![SAS RAM MCP query details](img/RAM_MCP_Query_Details.png "SAS RAM MCP query details")

 ## Visualizing Objects in Grafana
-The sailing boats and areas of interest can be visualized using [SAS Event Stream Processing Data Source Plug-in for Grafana](https://github.com/sassoftware/grafana-esp-plugin).
-Import the `grafana.json` dashboard file to Grafana.
-The `grafana.json` file references the `sailing-areas-of-interest.geojson` file, which defines the areas of interest.
+The sailing boats and areas of interest can be visualized using the [SAS Event Stream Processing Data Source Plug-in for Grafana](https://github.com/sassoftware/grafana-esp-plugin).
+The [dashboard.json](grafana.json) file references the [sailing-areas-of-interest.geojson](sailing-areas-of-interest.geojson) file, which defines the areas of interest.

-**NOTE:** This dashboard was created using standalone SAS Event Stream Processing running in the same namespace as Grafana.
-If you are using a different environment, such as the SAS Viya platform, you must re-create the queries because the connection URLs differ.
+Follow the instructions in [DASHBOARD.md](../DASHBOARD.md) to import the dashboard into Grafana.

 <img alt="Sailing dashboard" src="img/sailing-dashboard.png"  width="75%" height="75%">